About the Collegeville Institute

 How to submit work

 Submit your written work in Microsoft Word.
-Submissions should be at least 500 words, but no more than 1,000 words.
+Submissions should be at least 750 words but no more than 1200 words.
 Submit your work, a headshot, and a brief 2-3 sentence biography, including your full name and title, your current or previous work setting (if applicable), and your connection to the Collegeville Institute (i.e. resident scholar, board member, workshop participant, friend, etc.) to firstname.lastname@example.org.

 The Collegeville Institute reserves the right to edit submissions.
 Edited submissions will be returned to authors for review before being published on our blog.
 We also reserve the right to decline submissions that we deem unsuitable for our blog because of content or format.

 While we strongly prefer original submissions, we occasionally repost pieces that have been published elsewhere.
 Please let us know if a submission has been published previously, including on a personal blog.
 All blog pieces remain property of the writers who submit them, though the Collegeville Institute retains the exclusive privilege to publish original submissions for a period of 60 days.
 After that period, if a piece is republished it should cite the Collegeville Institute and link to the original piece on our website.
+You may post the first few paragraphs of your article before 60 days with a link to read the rest on Bearings Online.
 The Collegeville Institute may publicize blog entries through various communication channels including Facebook and Twitter, and we encourage all guest bloggers to promote their submissions via their own online networks as well.